 - Add and arrange furniture

-- Vast collection of furniture and appliance materials plus a free download of thousands of 3D models through Trimble 3D Warehouse™
+- A vast collection of furniture and appliance materials plus a free download of thousands of 3D models through Trimble 3D Warehouse™

 - Choose a color scheme from over 2,100 included materials or import a photo